svenfuchs/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--This runs the equivalent of two commands — `git svn init` followed by `git svn fetch` — on the URL you provide.
 This can take a while.
 The test project has only about 75 commits and the codebase isn’t that big, so it takes just a few minutes.
 However, Git has to check out each version, one at a time, and commit it individually.
 For a project with hundreds or thousands of commits, this can literally take hours or even days to finish.-->

-Hier werden für die angegebene URL eigentlich zwei Befehle ausgeführt, `git svn init` und anschließend `git svn fetch`.
+Hier werden für die angegebene URL eigentlich zwei Befehle ausgeführt: `git svn init` und anschließend `git svn fetch`.
 Das kann auch eine Weile dauern.
 Das Testprojekt hat nur etwa 75 Commits und die Codebase ist nicht so groß, daher benötigen wir nur ein paar Minuten.
-Da Git aber jede Version einzeln auschecken muss, kann es unter Umständen Stunden oder gar Tage dauern, bis die Ausführung des Befehls fertig ist.
+Da Git aber jede Version einzeln auschecken muss, kann es bei einem Projekt mit hunderten oder tausenden Commits unter Umständen einige Stunden oder gar Tage dauern, bis die Ausführung des Befehls beendet ist.

 <!--The `-T trunk -b branches -t tags` part tells Git that this Subversion repository follows the basic branching and tagging conventions.
 If you name your trunk, branches, or tags differently, you can change these options.
 Because this is so common, you can replace this entire part with `-s`, which means standard layout and implies all those options.
 The following command is equivalent:-->

 Die Parameter `-T trunk -b branches -t tags` teilen Git mit, dass das Subversion-Repository den normalen Konventionen bezüglich Branching und Tagging folgt.
 Wenn Du Deinen Trunk, Deine Branches oder Deine Tags anders benannt hast, kannst Du diese hier anpassen.
 Da die Angabe aus dem Beispiel für die meisten Repositories gängig ist, kannst Du das ganze auch mit `-s` abkürzen.
-Diese Option steht für das Standard-Repository-Layount und umfasst die oben genannten Parameter.
-Der folgende Befehl ist äquivalent zum zuvor genannten:
+Diese Option steht für das Standard-Repository-Layout und entspricht den oben genannten Parametern.
+Der folgende Befehl ist daher äquivalent zum zuvor genannten:

 	$ git svn clone file:///tmp/test-svn -s

 <!--At this point, you should have a valid Git repository that has imported your branches and tags:-->

-Jetzt solltest Du ein Git-Repository erzeugt haben, in das Deine Branches und Tags übernommen wurden:
+Jetzt solltest Du erfolgreich ein Git-Repository erzeugt haben, in das Deine Branches und Tags übernommen wurden:

 	$ git branch -a
 	* master